Witheren: Education

 There are no schools in Witheren.
-The nearest government primary schools are Canungra State School in neighbouring Canungra to the west, St Bernards State School in neighbouring Tamborine Mountain to the north and Beechmont State School in neighbouring Beechmont to the south-east.
+The nearest government primary schools are Canungra State School in neighbouring Canungra to the west, St Bernard State School in neighbouring Tamborine Mountain to the north and Beechmont State School in neighbouring Beechmont to the south-east.
 The nearest government secondary schools are Tamborine Mountain State High School in neighbouring Tamborine Mountain to the north and Nerang State High School in Nerang to the east.